fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 You can see that they are all lower case and have punctuation removed.
 You could compare your tokens to the stop words and filter them out, but you must ensure that your text is prepared the same way.
-Let’s demonstrate this with a small pipeline of text preparation including:
+Let's demonstrate this with a small pipeline of text preparation including:
 - Load the raw text.
 - Split into tokens.
 - Convert to lowercase.